 4. Become a truly cloud-native bank

-What should banks focus on to make digital Customer Experience really smooth & successful in 2021?
+What should banks focus on to make digital Customer Experience really smooth & successful in the future?
 Chris thinks the key is to incorporate digital into the core strategy.
 Any modern bank should think strategically about updating digital customer contact to serve customers remotely - via the internet.

 2020 forced most banks to become cloud-based, now they have to be cloud-native.
 How?
 We say a good way to start is by making video banking one of your core customer contact channels.

 Director of Retail & Advice at Dutch SNS Bank, Ronald Pieters, also thinks banks should augment human advisors with technology.
 Discover SNS Bank's bold statements on the future of Banking here >

 5. Augment the human financial advisor with AI

 In the same way that consumers will keep coming to banks for big, life-changing financial decisions, they will also still want to speak to a human to support them in those decisions.